 The French government launched a nationwide campaign against atmospheric pollution on Tuesday (24 February).
 Thousands?

-The French government launched a nationwide campaign against atmospheric pollution on Tuesday (24 February).
+Background: The French government launched a nationwide campaign against atmospheric pollution on Tuesday (24 February).
 Thousands of motorists across France had their cars stopped and checked by Environment Ministry official and police.

 In the Paris area alone, hundreds of drivers pulled their cars off the road so experts could establish if their vehicles conformed to new regulations guarding against the excessive emission of carbon monoxide fumes.